-In 2016, the Cartoonmuseum Basel hosted a major two-person exhibition, Aline und Robert Crumb - Drawn Together.
+Solo exhibitions of Crumb’s work were recently presented at the Contemporary Art Galleries, University of Connecticut, Mansfield (2020) and at the Museum of Contemporary Art Santa Barbara, California (2018).
+In 2016, the Cartoonmuseum Basel hosted Aline Kominsky-Crumb & Robert Crumb: Drawn Together, the first comprehensive museum presentation of the artists’ joint work.
 A retrospective of Crumb’s work was held in 2012 at the Musée d’Art Moderne de la Ville de Paris.
 In 2011, his work was the subject of a solo exhibition at the Museum of American Illustration at the Society of Illustrators, New York.
 A major solo show devoted to Crumb’s work was organized by the Yerba Buena Center for the Arts, San Francisco, in 2007, and traveled from 2008 to 2009 to the Frye Art Museum, Seattle; Institute of Contemporary Art, Philadelphia; Massachusetts College of Art and Design, Boston; and the Grand Central Art Center, Santa Ana, California.
-Other recent one-person exhibitions include the Whitechapel Gallery, London, a show which to traveled the Museum Boijmans Van Beuningen, Rotterdam (both 2005), and the Museum Ludwig, Cologne (2004).
-The artist was the subject of a critically acclaimed documentary by Terry Zwigoff.
-Crumb was named the best film of 1994 by the late critic Gene Siskel and won the Grand Jury Prize at the Sundance Film Festival in 1995.
+Other one-person exhibitions have been organized by the Whitechapel Gallery, London, a show which to traveled the Museum Boijmans Van Beuningen, Rotterdam (both 2005), and the Museum Ludwig, Cologne (2004).
+Terry Zwigoff’s documentary Crumb was named the best film of 1994 by the late critic Gene Siskel and won the Grand Jury Prize at the Sundance Film Festival in 1995.

-Work by the artist is represented in major museum collections worldwide, including the Brooklyn Museum, New York; Carnegie Museum of Art, Pittsburgh; Museum Ludwig, Cologne; and The Museum of Modern Art, New York.
-The artist currently lives in the south of France.
+Work by the artist is represented in major museum collections worldwide, including the Brooklyn Museum, New York; Carnegie Museum of Art, Pittsburgh; Lucas Museum of Narrative Art, Los Angeles; Musée régional d'art contemporain Occitanie, Sérignan, France; Museum Ludwig, Cologne; and The Museum of Modern Art, New York.